nihonjinrxs/node-stream-8-to-10/README.md

 # results written to file node-10-results.txt
 ```

-The `node-8` and `node-10` folders here contain the requisite `.nvmrc` files and the output as text files forthe most recent run on each version.
+The `node-8` and `node-10` folders here contain the requisite `.nvmrc` files and the output as text files for the most recent run on each version.